Acceptable loan purpose

 Loan purpose: Owner Occupied / Personal Use or Investment

-Note: All loans with an LVR > 90% (inclusie of capitalised LMI premium) will be subject to a minimum NMS of $500 (regardless of the DTI).
+Note: All loans with an LVR > 90% (inclusive of capitalised LMI premium) will be subject to a minimum NMS of $500 (regardless of the DTI).

 For clarity; if the base LVR is less than 90%, however, the total LVR exceeds 90% once the LMI Premium is capitalised, then NMS threshold of $500 applies.

-Where rental income from a property is received by two or more parties, the Bank will include the borrower’s portion of rental income/loan repayment for serviceability. e.g. borrower and brother have an equal split investment property loan with another bank.
-The Bank would include 50% of rental income and 50% of corresponding loan repayment in the serviceability assessment.
-To enable the Bank to proceed under this arrangement, the co-borrower/s on the existing investment debt must provide evidence of his/her/their ability to meet his/her/their portion of the debt.
+Where rental income from a property is received by two or more parties, the Bank will include the borrower’s portion of rental income/loan repayment for serviceability (e.g. borrower and brother have an equal split investment property loan with another bank.
+The Bank would include 50% of rental income and 50% of corresponding loan repayment in the serviceability assessment).
+To enable the Bank to proceed under this arrangement, the co-borrower/s on the existing investment debt must provide evidence of their ability to meet their portion of the debt.
 Refer ‘Statutory Declaration for Non-Borrowing Related Party’ available in the forms section (Home Loan Application Forms) on this site.
 Where the non-borrowing related party refuses to complete the declaration, the Bank will include 100% of the liability and 100% of the rental income but continue to apply negative gearing based on the relevant % ownership of the property.

 Note: The provisions above do not apply for ‘owner occupied’ debt/rental expense held jointly with the applicant’s spouse/partner or another party or ‘investment’ debt held with the applicant’s spouse/partner.
 Where apportioning of debt is required in a spouse/partner scenario to achieve servicing, the spouse/partner must be considered as a servicing guarantor.
 Where the other party to the loan is not a spouse/partner, the full debt must be included in servicing.
 When submitting a loan that includes ‘common debt reducer’ for servicing, you must prepare and include the Bank’s manual serviceability calculator as part of your supporting documentation.
 This is to ensure the correct Debt to Income Ratio is also calculated – for further information, please refer to the Distributor Newsletter published on 11 December 2020 (available in the Newsletters/Awards section of this page).